alvarado-fabian/TOP_nesting_project/README.md

 # Gamestop Product Availability

 Have you ever missed out on a product online and wished you would've been notified as soon as it became available for purchase?
-Well, wait no more this simple project will scrape a website of your choice and notifies you once its available.
+Well, wait no more, this simple project will scrape a website of your choice and notify you once its available.

 This project will include the following AWS services:
 * AWS Lambda